 Scientists at the Max Planck Institute of Colloids and Interfaces in Potsdam, in collaboration with colleagues at TU Dresden, the University of Natural Resources and Life Sciences, Vienna, and Kings Park and Botanic Garden, Western Australia, showed how the plant protects the seeds: special waxes between the two valves of the seed pod that melt at elevated environmental temperatures ensure that these tiny openings are effectively sealed.

-Further investigations revealed that the waxes melt between 45 and 55 degrees Celsius, while the seed pods didn’t open until temperatures of between 54 and 76 degrees Celsius were reached.
+Further investigations revealed that the waxes melt between 45 and 55 degrees Celsius (113 and 131 degrees Fahrenheit), while the seed pods didn’t open until temperatures of between 54 and 76 degrees Celsius (129 and 169 degrees Fahrenheit) were reached.
 This was a clear indication that the waxes were not triggering the opening of the valves.

 Based on a simple model, the researchers tested whether such waxes are in fact capable of sealing fissures in wood.
 They used small panels of pinewood which they covered with a thin layer of carnauba wax and then applied cuts.
 They subsequently caused the wax to melt on some of the wood panels.
 A staining test showed that the liquid wax had effectively sealed the cuts within just 15 minutes: while it was possible to stain the cavities in the panels that hadn’t been heated, those in the heated panels resisted staining.